segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-aws.md

 beta: true
 ---

-With the Databricks Destination, you can ingest event data from Segment into the bronze layer of your Databricks Delta Lake.
+With the Databricks Delta Lake Destination, you can ingest event data from Segment into the bronze layer of your Databricks Delta Lake.

-This page will help you use the Databricks Destination to sync Segment events into your Databricks Delta Lake built on AWS.
+This page will help you use the Databricks Destination to sync Segment events into your Databricks Delta Lake built on S3.

-> info "Databricks Delta Lake Destination in beta"
+> info "Databricks Delta Lake Destination in public beta"
-> The Databricks Delta Lake Destination is in beta, and Segment is actively working on this feature.
-Some functionality may change before it becomes generally available.
+> The Databricks Delta Lake Destination is in public beta, and Segment is actively working on this integration.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

+## Overview

+Before getting started, use the overview below to get up to familiarize yourself with Segment's Databricks Delta Lake Destination.

+1. Segment writes directly to your Delta Lake in the cloud storage (S3)
+- Segment manages the creation and evolution of Delta tables.
+- Segment uses IAM role assumption to write Delta to AWS S3.
+2. Segment supports both OAuth and personal access tokens (PAT) for API authentication.
+3. Segment creates and updates the table's metadeta in Unity Catalog by running queries on a small, single node Databricks SQL warehouse in your environment.
+4. If a table already exists and no new columns are introduced, Segment appends data to the table (no SQL required).
+5. For new data types/columns, Segment reads the current schema for the table from the Unity Catalog and uses the SQL warehouse to update the schema accordingly.

 ## Prerequisites